 This article provides guidelines and advice on debugging your trigger set up or troubleshooting a trigger-related issue in a ticket.
-For problems related to your email integration, see Email troubleshooting guide.
+For problems related to your email integration, see the article: Email troubleshooting guide.

 What is a ticket ID?

 A ticket ID is a numerical value that uniquely identifies a ticket in a Zendesk Support account.
 It is the best and only way to identify a ticket in Zendesk.

 Have this information ready before troubleshooting any ticket, especially if you contact the Zendesk support team.

 How to find the ticket ID

 - Open a ticket and check the URL address bar of your browser.

 - The URL address has the following format:

 - The number at the end, in this case, 21, is the ticket ID.

 - If asked to provide the ticket ID, type the number or select it in the address bar and copy it.